 Another location that appears on-screen is the Russian Museum at Mikhailovsky Palace, the former residence of Grand Duke Mikhail Pavlovich of Russia and his family.
 When not being used as a film set, it functions as the largest museum dedicated to Russian art in the world.
 With a huge selection of permanent and temporary exhibitions, spanning ancient paintings from the 12th century to more contemporary 20th century works, the Russian Museum is a must-see for art enthusiasts.

-When in St Petersburg, live like the aristocratic families of War and Peace and book a War & Peace package at Hotel Astoria.
+When in St Petersburg, live like the aristocratic families of War and Peace at Hotel Astoria.
 A city landmark in its own right, the hotel is located just a short walk from filming locations Yusupov Palace and the State Hermitage Museum.

 Image credits: Catherine Palace © iStock/Anna_Pakutina, Russian Museum © iStock/Anna_Pakutina, The Hermitage © iStock/BrianRaisbeck, Yusupov Palace © iStock/konstantinks